AndrewEllis93/Print-Tuning-Guide/README.md

 - **(!)
 Thoroughly wash all build plates with dish soap and water, followed by 70+% isopropyl alcohol.**
     - You should do this even for brand new surfaces.
     - Isopropyl alcohol does not do a great job of cleaning oils.
 It mostly just spreads them around.
-    - I keep a spray bottle of soapy wanted next to my printer.
+    - I keep a spray bottle of soapy water next to my printer.
 Using a paper towel, I scrub with soapy water, then again with isopropyl alcohol (IPA).
     - Soap is not needed for every print.
 You can use IPA most of the time, with occasional soap when it needs further refreshing.

 - **Smooth PEI:**